 Why Should You Set Goals?

 Goal setting is a powerful process that helps you choose where you want to take yourself in life.
-By knowing and setting your goals, you can decide where do you need to focus your attention and efforts to go ahead in life.
+By knowing the goal setting techniques, and setting effective goals, you can be clear about where do you need to focus your attention and efforts to go ahead in life.

 Aristotle said 2300 years ago, “Man is a goal seeking animal.
 His life only has meaning if he is reaching out and striving for his goals.”
 And it was Benjamin Mays who said…The tragedy in life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.
 Click To Tweet